softwaremill/livestub/README.md

 ## openapi integration

 Openapi specification can be provided to bootstrap livestub server with auto generated endpoints.
-For each given path a request-response stub will be generated matching particular url path with path parameters replaced by wildcard matches and wildcard matches for required query parameters.
-That means that neither optional query parameters, request body nor headers are checked when matching stubbed endpoint.
+For each given path a request-response stub will be generated matching particular url.
+Both path parameters and required query parameters will be replaced by wildcard matches.
+That means that neither optional query parameters, request body nor headers are going to be checked when matching stubbed endpoint.

 Response structure will follow openapi schema.
 Response data will be created based on openapi respective example parameters if provided, otherwise random data will be used(whenever it is possible).

 For endpoints, which are defined in openapi specification but for which responses couldn't be generated empty response body will be returned.